Share in our story…

 These plans aim to assess and address salinity in West Gippsland.
 They detail a package of management actions to reduce and prevent the effect of salinity on the region’s assets.
 The plan also details a time frame for adoption, cost sharing arrangements and roles and responsibilities for implementation.
 Email us for a copy of either the plan or the Urban Salinity Assessment.

-West Gippsland Soil Erosion Management Plan
+West Gippsland Soil Erosion Management Plan 2008

-This plan aims to address erosion in the West Gippsland region from 2010-2015.
+This plan (PDF 5MB) aims to address erosion in the West Gippsland region from 2010-2015.
 It uses an assets-based approach to prioritise management actions and target areas for activities that can be undertaken to reduce, prevent and remediate the effects of erosion.

 National Landcare Program Five Year Overview 2013–2018